-After all applications, documents, and other required papers have been turned in to the Financial Aid Office, awards (which might include a combination of grants, scholarships, loans, or workstudy) are processed typically in about six weeks beginning early in April.
+After all applications, documents, and other required papers have been turned in to the Financial Aid Office, awards (which may include grants, scholarships, loans, or work-study) are processed typically in approximately six weeks beginning early in April.
 Financial Aid award letters are sent after the processing is completed.
-The award letter will list all estimated awards based on the available information at the time of the award and on full-time enrolled student status (12 credit hours or more).
+The award letter lists all estimated awards based on the available information at the time of the award and on full-time enrolled student status (12 credit hours or more).
 If additional documentation is required, award amounts may be modified accordingly.